Massimiliano Bienati

 Leggi in italiano

-Massimiliano joined ECCO after a long educational path and professional experiences.
-He hold a PhD in science at the Humboldt University of Berlin and a Masters in Business Administration at the Politecnico di Milano.
+Massimiliano joined ECCO following a diverse and extensive educational and professional journey.
+Massimiliano holds a PhD in Science from Humboldt University in Berlin and a Master’s degree in Business Administration from the Polytechnic University of Milan.

-Since 2008, after a significant international managing experience in the steel sector, Massimilano has undertaken his path in scientific environmentalism: first as an activist promoting to Italy the campaigns endorsed by Friends of the Earth Europe and Transport and Environment, and, by 2013, as a research expert associate at the Fondazione per lo sviluppo sostenibile, dealing with projects on sustainable transportation, energy and climate, circular economy.
+After an international management experience in the steel sector, Massimiliano has been on a dedicated path of scientific environmentalism since 2008: first as an activist promoting the campaigns supported by the European network of Friends of the Earth and Transport and Environment in Italy, and then, since 2013, as an expert research associate at the Sustainable Development Foundation, dealing transversally with projects on sustainable transport, energy and climate and the circular economy.

 Pubblicazioni di Massimiliano Bienati